cr88192/bgbtech_btsr1arch/README.md

 jx2vm: Emulator for the BJX2 ISA.

 vlcore: Verilog implementation of the BSR1 processor.
+* Fairly limited, BSR1 was meant as a small microcontroller ISA.

 jx2vlcore: Verilog attempts at a BJX2 processor.
-* jx2vlcore2: Partial rework of the former.
+* jx2vlcore2: Partial rework of the former (old).
-* jx2vlcore3: Another attempt.
+* jx2vlcore3: Another attempt (current).

 tk_qsrc: Source for Quake, Doom, and C library.
 * A lot of the code here was not written by me; check licensing more carefully in here.